 Steve Yu ’95, MBA ’03

-Steve is the Chief Financial Officer and Assistant Dean at the UCLA Law School overseeing a $100 million budget and 200+ staff.
-He received both his bachelors and MBA from UCLA.
-He is the current president of the UCLA Anderson of Management Alumni LA Chapter.
-He previously served as President of the Westside Bruins and served on the Board of Directors for ASUCLA.
-Steve was also awarded the UCLA Alumni of the Year Award in 2017.
-Steve is a professional public speaker, and has presented to Navy Seals, doctors, business leaders and students at UCLA, USC, Cal State universities, Skechers and multiple non-profits.
-He MC’d a TEDxUCLA event and was featured in the Toastmasters Magazine for his mentoring work at UCLA.
-Steve is a co-investor in three Bruin-owned ventures including the Peace & Plenty Resort in the Bahamas, a family-owned cherry farm in Central California, and in a tech startup BUENA LIFE.
-Steve believes in three core principles of (1) always having a student mentality, (2) continual progress, and (3) paying it forward.
+Steve Yu is the chief operating and financial officer at the new UCLA South Bay campus, and previously served as the chief financial officer and assistant dean at the UCLA Law School.
+He received both his bachelor's degree and MBA from UCLA.
+He is a current board member of the UCLA Alumni Association and the current president-elect of the UCLA Anderson Alumni Association.
+Yu previously served as president of the Westside Bruins and served on the board of directors for ASUCLA.
+He was awarded the UCLA Alumni Volunteer of the Year Award in 2017.
+A professional public speaker, Yu has presented to Navy Seals, doctors and business leaders at places like Disney and Skechers.
+He was emcee at a TEDxUCLA event and was featured in the Toastmasters Magazine for his work as a mentor at UCLA.
+Yu is a co-investor in three Bruin-owned ventures, including the Peace & Plenty Resort in the Bahamas, a family-owned cherry farm in Central California and tech startup BUENA.

 Diana Zschaschel ’92, D.D.S. ’97, Cert. ’99, M.D.E.
 Cert. ’04